thoughtbot/administrate/README.md

 Please see [CONTRIBUTING.md](/CONTRIBUTING.md).

-administrate was originally written by Grayson Wright and is now maintained by Nick Charlton.
+administrate was originally written by Grace Youngblood and is now maintained by Nick Charlton.
 Many improvements and bugfixes were contributed by the [open source community](https://github.com/thoughtbot/administrate/graphs/contributors).